-The first thing to understand is that utilities charge their customers for usage in terms of kW and kWhr, not kVAR or kVA.
+The first thing to understand is that utilities in N. America and much of the world, charge their customers for usage in terms of kW and kWhr, not kVA, kVAR or kVARh.
 The utility then takes a snapshot at the point of highest consumption for a given period (usually a month) and calculates the power factor at that time.
-If power factor is below a certain level, a penalty is often applied in various ways depending upon the utility's policy but always only effects the 'peak demand' charge.
+If power factor is below a certain level, a penalty is often applied in various ways depending upon the utility's policy but almost always only effects the 'peak demand' charge.
 This method acts to reduce the total kVA that a utility must provide to a facility (by encouraging the customer to lower their peak kVA draw) without penalizing them for being at a low power factor when all their loads are off and they have no effect on the peak demand of the grid.
 It is also an easier way for utilities to manage their billing.
 Consumption charge remains as kWhr so is unaffected.

-So consumers are never charged for kVAR directly but the power factor penalty will increase the demand charge when power factor is low during peak demand.
+With these billing methods, consumers are never charged for kVAR directly but the power factor penalty will increase the demand charge when power factor is low during peak demand.
+In the rare locations where utilities apply kVA or kVARh charges directly, Mirus should be consulted for specification assistance and possible deployment of capacitor switching contactors.